WESTERN SAHARA PROVENCE, RIO DE ORO, MAURITANIA

 Late afternoon arrival at the tiny town of Tarfaya on the Juby Cape, less than 100 km away from the Canary Islands.
 Tarfaya is a former “Aeropostale” base, pioneered airmail from Europe to Africa and Latin America.
 Interesting museum and the remains of colonial Spanish architetture.
 In Tarfaya, Saint Exupéry the famous aviator and writer, author of “The little prince” was familiar.

-DAYS 4 & 5 WESTERN SAHARA: THE FORBIDDEN TRACK
+Days 4 & 5: WESTERN SAHARA: THE FORBIDDEN TRACK Morocco

 In Laayoune we will meet our local guide, a nomad from a Sahrawi tribe who will lead us through three days of a total of-road desert expedition crossing from north to south the Western Sahara.